Pumpkin French Toast Muffin Cups are a great make-ahead breakfast for the colder months. All the best fall flavors!

 It’s extremely hard for me NOT to order french toast if it is an option on the menu.

-Even last weekend this happened.
-I don't often regret this decision but that french toast was rather disappointing.
-Though it was stuffed with berries, it still tasted undercooked and way too soggy – and french toast should at least crispy on the outside, even if stuffed.
+Sometimes a stuffed french toast can end up tasting undercooked and way too soggy- and french toast should at least crispy on the outside, even if stuffed.

 Which leads me to this tip.

-KITCHEN HACK: If you don't have day old, slightly stale, or otherwise hard bread, tear it into pieces and then toast it!
+KITCHEN HACK: It’s best to use day old, slightly stale, or otherwise hard bread – but if you only have fresh bread, tear it into pieces and then toast it!
 325°F for 10 minutes should dry it out enough to absorb all the liquid.

 As delicious as soft bread is (especially brioche or challah that I like to use here), it’s hard to turn that into a crisp french toast.